 You don’t have to compromise on living space if you want to soundproof a room, applying direct to wall soundproofing panels will only reduce living space in the room by up to 45mm.
 If you are looking for a solution to reduce unwanted domestic sounds without loosing valuable living space this type of soundproofing is suitable for use in even the smallest rooms of your home.

-The NSSW2 and NSSW2+ panels can be applied directly to the wall using plasterboard adhesive, the panels are quick and easy to install, this can be carried out by anyone with a general knowledge of DIY, find out more information on soundproofing a wall using this type of thin wall soundproofing product, click here.
+The Noisestop2 and Noisestop2+ panels can be applied directly to the wall using plasterboard adhesive.
+Screw the Noisestop acoustic panel directly to the wall.
+These panels are quick and easy to install and can be carried out by anyone with a general knowledge of DIY.
+For more information on soundproofing a wall using this type of thin wall soundproofing product, click here.

 Increase the level of sound insulation by combining soundproofing products to stop excessive levels of noise

 When you require high levels of soundproofing to stop excessive levels of noise or to soundproof music rooms and home cinema rooms you should use acoustic wall systems.
 When the level of noise is so high that thinner wall solutions are not sufficient to stop the passage of sound you should consider using different combinations ofproducts to achieve high levels of noise reduction.
 Different combinations of products will increase the mass and create separation in the walls structure increasing the level of sound reduction.

 Wall insulated with DFM acoustic insulation and soundbreaker bars attached to the stud work.